nahomersom/nahomersom/README.md

 # 💫 About Me:
-Frontend  and flutter mobile app developer
+Creative Frontend and Mobile app developer offering high impact mobile and web app solutions.
+I have experience with Flutter and Angular Framework.

 ## 🌐 Socials: